 Scattered debris littler the ground, including iron, wood, and even objects like electrical appliances.
 The ocean breeze carries the scent of the sea in through the window, almost as a reminder that the building stands only 500 meters away from it... and of the fearsomeness of the tsunami.

-When I went to the 3rd floor, there was a flipped-over car leaning against the classroom wall that was carried in by the tsunami.
+When I went to the 3rd floor, a flipped-over car leaned against the classroom wall, having been carried in by the tsunami.
 The highest point of the tsunami was the 4th floor, and even the large iron letterboxes in the classrooms show obvious signs of rust from where the tsunami had flooded.

 Rooftop Overlooking the Sea: The Last Stronghold During the Earthquake

 I could see the Pacific Ocean when I went up to the roof.
 Right at the top of the stairs, desks are placed, reproducing the scene at the time of the earthquake.

 The faculty and staff, who predicted that the tsunami would reach the rooftop, used these desks, as well as stepladders that were being used for construction, to evacuate further up the rooftop.

 Each affected classroom has a comment board with a QR code.
 If you scan the QR code, you can read explanations in English, Chinese, Korean, and Indonesian.
 The notice on the roof tells about the evacuated teachers and construction personnel at the time.

 Back On The First Floor: Tour of Indoor Playground and North Building

 After passing the indoor playground, where the roof is now gone, you will see the white walls of the north school building.